Superresolution microscopy of optical fields using tweezer-trapped single atoms

 By scanning the positions of several tweezer-trapped atoms and performing a fluorescence measurement at each position, we obtain a scanning-probe image of the LW cavity mode, shown in Fig.~\ref{fig:Fig_3}.
 We resolve both the coarse radial variation and also the fine-scale axial variation of the standing-wave Gaussian mode.
 By averaging repeated axial scans of the cavity field, we identify and correct for a slow drift of the tweezer positions relative to the optical cavity of up to \SI{800}{nm}.

 The contrast of the observed axial variation in $\delta_\mathrm{ac}$ provides a measure of the spatial resolution of our sensor.
 The convolution of a full-contrast sinusoidal intensity pattern of period $d$ with a Gaussian point spread function of rms width $\sigma$ yields an expected contrast of $C = e^{-\pi^2 r^2 / 2 d^2}$ where $r=2\sigma$ is the resolution limit according to the Sparrow criterion.
-The contrast achieved at various radial positions in Fig.~\ref{fig:Fig_3}b ranges between $0.30$ and $0.47$, which, with $d=$ \SI{780}{nm}, corresponds to $r$ between $380$ and \SI{300}{nm}.
-We thus realize resolutions below the Sparrow criterion diffraction limit for our $\mathrm{NA}=0.5$ microscope of \SI{657}{nm} for all measurements, and resolution below the fundamental free-space far-field diffraction limit of \SI{328}{nm}.
+The contrast achieved at various radial positions in Fig.~\ref{fig:Fig_3}(b) ranges between $0.30$ and $0.47$, which, with $d=$ \SI{780}{nm}, corresponds to $r$ between $380$ and \SI{300}{nm}.
+For comparison, the diffraction-limited Sparrow resolution of our $\mathrm{NA}=0.5$ microscope is 657 nm, and the fundamental free-space far-field diffraction limit for our imaging wavelength is 328 nm.
+We achieve superresolution with respect to both limits.
 Decreasing contrast at higher cavity field intensity indicates that the temperature of the atomic sensor increases, perhaps owing to poorer laser cooling in the presence of large state- and position-dependent ac Stark shifts.
-Using the axially averaged values of the ac Stark shift, $\bar{\delta}_\mathrm{ac}$, we reproduce the radial Gaussian profile of the cavity intensity, observing a beam waist of \SI{25.9(3)}{\micro\meter}, in agreement with our estimate of \SI{24.3}{\micro\meter} based on the cavity geometry~\footnote{The cavity mirrors have a radius of curvature of \SI{5}{mm} and the cavity length is \SI{9.4}{mm}.}.
+Using the axially averaged values of the ac Stark shift, $\bar{\delta}_\mathrm{ac}$, we reproduce the radial Gaussian profile of the cavity intensity, observing a beam waist of \SI{25.9(3)}{\micro\meter}, in agreement with our \textit{a priori} estimate of \SI{24.3}{\micro\meter} based on the cavity geometry~\footnote{The cavity mirrors have a radius of curvature of \SI{5}{mm} and the cavity length is \SI{9.4}{mm}.}.